 Mortgage loans can also be used to estimate the scale of money laundering the real estate sector.
 In 2019, €200 million in new mortgages was issued in Albania.
 Banks usually finance 50-70% of the apartment value, while the rest is financed through personal savings.
 This implies that apartments worth €300-400 million were financed by mortgage loans in 2019.
-Yet, the statistics show that real estate totalling €953 million was constructed, with the difference presumably paid outright by the purchaser or through private loans. $^{158}$ A money-laundering expert in Albania estimated that approximately €500 million was laundered through the real estate sector in 2019 in this manner.
+Yet, the statistics show that real estate totalling €953 million was constructed, with the difference presumably paid outright by the purchaser or through private loans.
+157 A money-laundering expert in Albania estimated that approximately €500 million was laundered through the real estate sector in 2019 in this manner.
 Using the same calculation for 2017 and 2018 indicates €320 million and €570 million respectively.
-This adds up to a total estimate of €1.6 billion worth of dirty money laundered through the Albanian real estate sector in those three years. $^{159}$
+This adds up to a total estimate of €1.6 billion worth of dirty money laundered through the Albanian real estate sector in those three years.
+158

 The construction sector in all three countries is particularly susceptible to money laundering because of the way it is structured.
 Firstly, new construction almost universally requires clients to pre-pay for the floorplan, which is sold before construction begins.
-The industry remains largely cash-based, and real estate agents interviewed for the purpose of this report said that sales made entirely in cash are not uncommon.
+The industry remains largely cash-based, with real estate agents in Albania reporting that 40-50% of all sales are made exclusively in cash.
 In cases where sales are underwritten by financing agreements, these rarely come from banks or other financial institutions but are instead private loans from other commercial enterprises.
-The barter system is also sometimes used for new construction, with construction materials being exchanged for finished apartments.
+The barter system is also sometimes used for new construction, with construction materials being exchanged for finished apartments.159

-Real estate transactions which are cash-based can avoid the scrutiny of the formal financial system as the provenance of the funds cannot be known.
+In this fashion, most real estate transactions avoid the scrutiny of the formal financial system or any audit that could flag suspicious transactions.
 Notaries have previously been seen as susceptible to corruption in Albania, and are now subjected to higher oversight.
 Since then, they have been cut out of the questionable transactions, and construction companies and real estate agents handle the brokerage themselves.
+160

 To front their laundering schemes, criminal groups target construction companies and businesspeople in financially unstable situations who have accumulated debts or loans to repay.
 They are given large sums of cash to invest in construction projects and purchase apartments, with an informal agreement (usually secured by threats of violence) to hand the apartments back to the criminal group upon completion of the project.
 Alternatively, illicit money is used to buy shares in the construction company in exchange for apartments given as pay-out upon completion.
-Mis-declaring the value of the apartment or project allows additional funds to be laundered.
-162
+Mis-declaring the value of the apartment or project allows additional funds to be laundered.161